konkur67/3kh0-lite/README.md

 - fix the proxy-uhh, its a bit glitchy idk why

-- possible particles.js

-- make sure the ai is working (thru duck.ai)
+- ai is acting up weird.. (thru duck.ai)